 And Anaheim businesses have been fighting to survive in the pandemic, amid state and county regulations and the constantly fluctuating requirements and closures.

 Anaheim is proud to say that we've been here to help.
-Amid the challenging times of the past year and a half, we've dedicated $67 million in assistance directly helping our community.
+Amid the challenging times of the past year and a half, we've dedicated more than $72 million in assistance directly helping our community.

 The Anaheim City Council allocated millions in spending for community and economic relief, called the Anaheim Community and Economic Recovery Plan, starting in mid-2020.
 And we continued to expand offerings to the community with new funding sources.